smartsheet-platform/smartsheet-java-sdk/README.md

 Each specific release is available for download via [Github](https://github.com/smartsheet-platform/smartsheet-java-sdk/tags) or the [Maven repository](http://search.maven.org/#search%7Cgav%7C1%7Cg%3A%22com.smartsheet%22%20AND%20a%3A%22smartsheet-sdk-java%22).

+**1.1.0**
+* Added support for group administration and sharing (note there are some backwards incompatible changes to sharing)
+* Added support for attachment versioning

 **1.0.3**
 * Added missing file required by unit test